hashicorp/terraform-provider-azurerm/website/docs/r/lab_service_lab_plan.html.markdown

 * `default_network` - (Optional) A `default_network` block as defined below.

 * `shared_gallery_id` - (Optional) The resource ID of the Shared Image Gallery attached to this Lab Service Lab Plan.
 When saving a lab template virtual machine image it will be persisted in this gallery.
 The shared images from the gallery can be made available to use when creating new labs.

+~> **NOTE:** The built-in `Azure Lab Services` Service Principal needs to be assigned to the Shared Image Gallery while using this property.

 * `support` - (Optional) A `support` block as defined below.